 ROI - ROI refers to return on investment, i.e. return per dollar invested.
 It is a measure of investment performance, as opposed to size.

-Net Profit - Net Profit is your bottom line, after all fees and expenses are accounted for.
-Net Profit may also refer to your profit on unit; which is not only your Gross Profit (Income – Expenses) but considers your Price Per Unit as well (Income – Expenses – Cost) giving you a bottom line “net” amount for profit.
+Net Profit - Net Profit is your bottom line after all fees and expenses are accounted for.
+Net Profit may also refer to your profit on the unit; which is not only your Gross Profit (Income – Expenses) but considers your Price Per Unit as well (Income – Expenses – Cost) giving you a bottom line “net” amount for profit.

 Supplier - Supplier refers to the source where you acquired any given MSKU.

-Sort Sequence - Sort Sequence refers to the sequence in which the FIFO will be applied to your split cost for any given applicable MSKU.
+Sort Sequence/Replenishment Row - Sort Sequence refers to the sequence in which the FIFO will be applied to your split cost for any given applicable MSKU.
 For example: MSKU_A has a cost of both $1.00 and $1.50.
 Sort sequence 1 has a quantity of 1 at $1.00.
 Sort sequence 2 has a quantity of 1 at $1.50.
 The first transaction (sale) for MSKU_1 will be accounted for at $1.00 since it was the first in the sort sequence.
 On the sale proceeding, InventoryLab will account for sort sequence 2, at $1.50

 Estimated - Estimated refers to the status of your orders before they are reconciled.
-If you have sales within an open settlement period, InventoryLab estimates the following: Date the transaction posed, Sale Price, Fees, Commissions, Sales Tax.
+If you have sales within an open settlement period, InventoryLab can estimate the following: Date the transaction posed, Sale Price, Fees, Commissions, Sales Tax.
 Until your settlement period closes and your sales reconcile, these attributes may not be 100% accurate for every order ID.

 Reconciled - Reconciled sales is the status your estimated sales migrate to after a settlement period closes.
 InventoryLab will overwrite your estimated numbers with the data that amazon provides.
 This insures that your numbers are 100% accurate.